History of Arbutus Ridge

 In 1994 Jim Patrick retired.
 He now splits his time between BC and Hawaii.

-In 1994 the Strata Plan owners were offered the opportunity to purchase the golf course, however, owners at that time turned down the offer and relinquished their option to buy the golf course.
+The Community was offered the opportunity to purchase the golf course in 1994, however, owners at that time turned down the offer and relinquished their option to buy the golf course.
 The “tennis bubble” remains part of the golf club, separate from Strata Plan 1601 facilities.

 Self-management of the community began in 1988…